Skip to main content

 Energy Efficiency through behaviour change transition strategies

-Periodic Reporting for period 1 - ENCHANT (Energy Efficiency through behaviour change transition strategies)
+Periodic Reporting for period 2 - ENCHANT (Energy Efficiency through behaviour change transition strategies)

-Período documentado: 2020-10-01 hasta 2022-03-31
+Período documentado: 2022-04-01 hasta 2023-12-31

 The climate pact the new European Commission is driving forward is setting explicit and ambitious goals for deeply decarbonizing European lifestyles and economies.
 For reaching these goals, all sources for reducing the carbon imprint of energy production but also for reducing energy demand, need to be fully exploited.
 This leads the focus towards energy efficiency understood as an energy source in its own right as an important pillar of the Energy Transition.
 Behavioral science has made great progress in developing intervention tools and programmes to improve energy efficiency in this sector, but almost all of the studies in this area are based on small-scale pilot studies.
 To have a measurable effect on the European scale, the applicability of such programs in real-life, cost-efficient, and practical settings is still an open issue.
 The most important question to answer is, which (combination of) intervention tools are most effective implemented by which societal actor in which cultural context.
-ENCHANT will address this knowledge gap by a carefully designed research design:
+ENCHANT addressed this knowledge gap by a carefully designed research design.

 A thorough literature study on a large selection of behaviour science-based energy efficiency interventions was carried out and has consolidated the existing knowledge in this domain.
 Based on this literature study, possible intervention strategies have been designed with the user partners to (a) identify which intervention strategies through which communication channels can be provided by which user partner, and (b) secure that all intervention strategies, channels, and target behaviours described in the DoA are covered in the intervention matrix.
 Following this activity, an intervention matrix has been developed, matching user partners to intervention packages.
 In parallel, a thorough research of existing datasets relevant for the topic of energy efficiency was conducted and a data-base for these data sets was developed.
 A comprehensive review of findings from related research projects was produced.
 Rules and procedures for implementing the intervention matrix for each user partner were defined.
 Furthermore, for securing the seamless and comparable implementation of the intervention pilots, a monitoring plan for the pilot implementation was developed, which is used by all partners for keeping control of the progress and potential barriers in implementation of the pilots.
 The randomized control trial procedures were defined and evaluation criteria developed together with the user partners.
-To develop the decision tool, first activities were taken up to train the algorithms with datasets (at this point mostly data from other projects) to form the basis for the larger ENCHANT datasets to be fed into the analysis in the second reporting period.
-Dissemination, exploitation, and communication strategies were developed, and the project homepage was implemented.

 ENCHANT works towards the following ambitions to progress beyond the state of the art: